+1.2.
+Contribution, organization

-Contribution, organization.
-This paper presents two interrelated contributions, as illustrated by Figure 1.1.
+This paper presents two interrelated contributions, as illustrated by figure 1.

-- (1) We derive from the assignment flow henceforth called nonlinear assignment flow the linear assignment flow, that still is nonlinear but governed by a linear ODE on the tangent space.
+- (1) We derive from the assignment flow-henceforth called nonlinear assignment flow-the linear assignment flow, that still is nonlinear but governed by a linear ODE on the tangent space.
 This property is attractive for modeling tasks (e.g. parameter estimation and control) as well as for the design of numerical algorithms.
-In particular, our experiments show that the linear flow closely approximates the nonlinear flow, as far as concerns the final labeling results. - (2) We study a range of algorithms for numerically integrating both the nonlinear and the linear assignment flow, respectively, while properly taking into account the underlying geometry. - (a) Regarding the nonlinear assignment flow, we adopt the machinery of Lie group methods for the numerical integration of ODEs on manifolds [IMKNZ05] and devise corresponding extensions of classical Runge-Kutta schemes, called RKMK schemes (Runge-Kutta-Munthe-Kaas) in the literature [MK99].
-We combine pairs of these extensions to form embedded RKMK schemes for adaptive step size control, analogous to classical embedded Runge-Kutta (RK) schemes [HNW08]. - (b) Regarding the linear assignment flow, we take advantage in two alternative ways of the linearity of the flow on the tangent space.
+In particular, our experiments show that the linear flow closely approximates the nonlinear flow, as far as concerns the final labeling results. - (2) We study a range of algorithms for numerically integrating both the nonlinear and the linear assignment flow, respectively, while properly taking into account the underlying geometry. - (a) Regarding the nonlinear assignment flow, we adopt the machinery of Lie group methods for the numerical integration of ODEs on manifolds [10] and devise corresponding extensions of classical Runge-Kutta (RK) schemes, called RKMK schemes (Runge-Kutta-Munthe-Kaas) in the literature [11].
+We combine pairs of these extensions to form embedded RKMK schemes for adaptive step size control, analogous to classical embedded RK schemes [12].